 JOINED THE DEPARTMENT

 Elodie Galeazzi is a Ph.D. student at the University of Nebraska-Lincoln.
-Her focus field is Race, Ethnicity, and Identity, and she is pursuing a certification in Digital Humanities.
-In her first year, she is Graduate Assistant at the UNL Office of Global Strategies.
+Her research focuses on black media in Omaha, NE, in the post civil-rights era.
+She is pursuing certifications in Digital Humanities and Ethnic Studies.
+In her first year, she was a Graduate Assistant at the UNL Office of Global Strategies.

-Prior to attending UNL, she earned her M.A. at Aix-Marseille Université, including one year spent abroad at Creighton University (Omaha, NE) and doing research work on the Omaha Star, the African-American newspaper in Omaha.
-Her first thesis (in English) is titled “Mildred Brown and the Omaha Star: Why the Black Press Matters?”
-It focuses on the 1966 race riots in Omaha and compared how both the Omaha Star and the Omaha World-Herald covered the event.
-Her second thesis is in French and is “The notion of racial uplift in the Omaha Star (Summer 1966);” it focuses on the content of the newspaper to show how it provided an uplifting platform to the North Omaha community throughout the years.
+Prior to attending UNL, Elodie earned her B.A and M.A. at Aix-Marseille Université, including one year spent abroad at Creighton University, Omaha, NE, and doing research work on the Omaha Star, the African-American newspaper in Omaha.
+Her first thesis (in English) was entitled “Mildred Brown and the Omaha Star: Why the Black Press Matters?”
+It focused on the 1966 race riots in Omaha and compared how both the Omaha Star and the Omaha World-Herald covered the event.
+Her second thesis (in French) was entitled “The notion of racial uplift in the Omaha Star (Summer 1966);” and focused on the content of the newspaper to show how it provided an uplifting platform to the North Omaha community throughout the years.

 - Louis Max Meyer Fellowship for 2018-2019